echotrade-app/whitepaper/README.md

 ### ECTA Token

-ECTA is an TRC-20 token that runs on the Tron Network.
+ECTA is an TRC-20 token that runs on the BNB Network.
 TRC-20 is a token standard that defines a set of rules and functions for creating and managing tokens on Ethereum.
-TRC-20 tokens are compatible with various wallets, exchanges, and DApps that support Tron.
+TRC-20 tokens are compatible with various wallets, exchanges, and DApps that support BNB.

 Total Token Supply : 100,000,000